Separate Property in Utah Divorce: What Stays Separate and What Doesn’t Dustin March 18, 2026

 Money or property received individually by gift or inheritance during marriage often remains separate if it is preserved separately.
 But if inherited funds are deposited into a joint account, repeatedly mixed with wages, or used in a way that makes tracing difficult, the separate claim can weaken considerably.

-Equitable division matters: Utah courts divide marital property fairly, which is not always the same as a perfect 50-50 split.
+• Equitable division matters: Utah courts divide marital property fairly, which is not always the same as a perfect 50-50 split.

-Separate property has limits: Premarital property and some gifts or inheritances may stay separate, but later conduct can change the analysis.
+• Separate property has limits: Premarital property and some gifts or inheritances may stay separate, but later conduct can change the analysis.

-Tracing still matters: The better the records, the stronger the separate-property argument usually is.
+• Tracing still matters: The better the records, the stronger the separate-property argument usually is.

-Contribution still matters: A spouse who helped maintain, protect, or increase the property may have a stronger claim to part of its value.
+• Contribution still matters: A spouse who helped maintain, protect, or increase the property may have a stronger claim to part of its value.

-How Judges Evaluate Evidence in These Cases
+How Judges Evaluate Evidence in Separate-Property Cases

 Separate-property disputes are usually evidence-heavy.
 Judges often want more than broad statements such as “that was mine before the marriage” or “we always treated it as joint.”
 They need enough detail to make findings that fit Utah’s property division framework and the actual history of the asset.

-Source and tracing documents
+Source and Tracing Documents

 The court may consider deeds, purchase records, inheritance records, gift letters, bank statements, wire transfers, brokerage records, trust distributions, and closing documents.
 The central question is often not just whether the asset once existed as separate property, but whether it can still be identified as separate after years of marital use, transfers, refinancing, or account activity.

-Financial and payment records
+Financial and Payment Records

 Judges also usually want to know the financial picture.
 Were marital funds used to pay a mortgage, preserve an asset, or improve property?
 Was inherited money deposited into a joint account?
 Were separate funds repeatedly mixed with wages and other marital income?
 A spouse’s testimony may matter, but records often carry the most weight.

-Intent and title evidence
+Intent and Title Evidence

 Intent can matter significantly.
 One spouse may place separate property into joint title for estate planning, convenience, or refinancing purposes.
 Another may do so intending to make a gift to the marriage.
-The court may look at deeds, loan paperwork, account ownership, and the spouses’ testimony rather than relying on title alone.
+The court may look at deeds, loan paperwork, account ownership, and spouse testimony rather than relying on title alone.

-Deeds and purchase documentsHelps show when the asset was acquired and whose property it originally wasParties sometimes rely on memory instead of the actual acquisition records
+Deeds and Purchase DocumentsHelp show when the asset was acquired and whose property it originally was.Parties sometimes rely on memory instead of actual acquisition records.

-How Commingling Retitling and Contribution Can Change the Analysis
+How Commingling, Retitling, and Contribution Can Change the Analysis

 The most common misconception in this area is that once property is separate, it will always stay separate.
 Sometimes that may be close to the practical answer.
 But in many Utah divorce cases, the analysis is more detailed than that.

 Commingling is one of the biggest issues.
 Separate property may lose its separate identity when it is mixed with marital funds to such a degree that it can no longer be reasonably traced.
 Retitling can also matter.
 A spouse who adds the other spouse to title may create an argument that the property was intended to become shared.
-Contribution matters too.
-If the nonowning spouse helped maintain, protect, or enhance the value of separate property, the court may consider that when deciding what is fair.

 A judge may ask whether the asset remained distinct, whether it was used for family purposes, whether it was paid down with marital income, or whether both spouses treated it as a joint asset.
 If the asset’s separate identity remained clear, the case for separate treatment is stronger.
 If its history became deeply mixed with the marriage, the analysis may be very different.